Unit: Cell signaling and activation

-The laboratory is involved in the study of two signalisation pathways characterized by inducible proteolysis events that lead to the nuclear translocation of transcription factors.
-The first project deals with the rel/NF-κB family of transcription factors, whose activity is controled by cytoplasmic retention through inhibitory molecules (IκB's) which get degraded in response to multiple signals.
-In collaboration with the group of Michel Veron we have identified peptides which interfere with the oligomerization of the NEMO protein, the central component of the NF-kB cascade, and specifically inhibit this signaling pathway.
+The laboratory is involved in the study of two signaling pathways characterized by inducible proteolysis events that lead to the nuclear translocation of transcription factors.
+The first project deals with the NF-κB family of transcription factors, whose activity is controled by cytoplasmic retention through inhibitory molecules (IκB's) which get degraded in response to multiple signals.
+We have pursued our characterization of the events associated in T cells with TCR-mediated NF-κB activation.
+Another project involves the functional characterization of the protein NRP/optineurin, which shows very strong homologies with NEMO, the core element of the NF-κB signaling cascade.

 The Notch signaling cascade (F. Logeat, C. Brou, N. Gupta, E. Six, A. Olry, P. Chastagner, D. Ndiaye)

 We have proposed a model according to which the activation of the Notch receptor involves a series of three proteolytic steps.
 The first cleavage is due to a furin-like convertase, and is required for surface expression of a functional Notch receptor.
 A second cleavage step takes place in the extracellular region of the receptor and involves the membrane metalloprotease TACE.
 The third and last cleavage is due to an activity called γ-secretase and results in the liberation of the intracellular region of the receptor, which is then transported to the nucleus where it behaves as a transcriptional coactivator.